luig0/email-summary/README.md

 # Financial Summary Mailer

-This application uses GitHub Actions to trigger a cron job which sends email updates on a pre-defined periodic basis.
+## Welcome note to visitors

+I have temporary made this repository public to showcase my work.
+I am currently seeking employment and can be reached at jhcao.g1@gmail.com.

+Visit me on LinkedIn: [linkedin.com/in/jhcao](https://linkedin.com/in/jhcao)

+This application uses the Plaid API to connect to the user's financial accounts and provide a daily email summary of the previous day's transactions.
+I use it to monitor my accounts for fraudulent transactions and to keep track of my spending.
+I plan to extend the functionality to provide weekly and monthly summaries.

+I am using GitHub Actions as a cron job to execute the "send email" endpoint once per day.

-It is deployed on EC2 and managed by PM2.
+The app is deployed on EC2 and managed by PM2.

-The EC2 server uses nginx to manage the two discrete applications running at jhcao.net.
+The EC2 server uses nginx to manage routing to two discrete applications.
 The docker config files are here to mirror the EC2 prod config, enabling testing of the rate limiter functionality.

-## Quickstart (TODO)
+## Quickstart

 ```
 cp sample.env.local .env.local # fill in values for the needed environment variables